digmorepaka/thinkpad-firmware-patches/README.md

 | TPM | Haven't tested |
 | Notes | Different whitelist patch |

-## What does it mean "TPM yes?", or "Internal flash".. etc

-Check out [this comment](https://github.com/digmorepaka/thinkpad-firmware-patches/issues/3#issuecomment-730474066) for clarification on TPM and Internal flashing.

 Patches are standard UEFIPatch format, mention what it does, what machine it is for, who made it(your name if you did, if you found it on a forum mention OP's name) for special patchsets make sure they are uncommented by default.
 Example: